 Aquarium filters come in all shapes and sizes, and many types will work well in a planted aquarium with background plants.
 I recommend canister filters for planted display tanks because they hold a lot of filtration media and can be housed outside of your tank, so you won’t see too much unnatural equipment when gazing at your beautiful plants and fish.

-How To Grow Background Plants In Your Aquarium
+How To Grow Them In Your Tank

 Read this section to learn the basics of growing and caring for live plants in the background of your aquarium.